michaeloki/secure-password-utility/README.md

 Install the plugin using npm i secure-password-utility In your Angular/React/Vue application:
-Install 'Types' plugin by running npm i -D @types/node Add
+Install 'Types' plugin by running npm i -D @types/node Include
-"types": [
+`"types": [
 "node"
-],

-in your tsconfig.json file and restart your IDE.
+],`in your tsconfig.json file and restart your IDE.

-Usage
+# Usage
 =====
 // Validate password strength
-Syntax: securePasswordUtility.WeakPasswordChecker('yourSamplePassword',lengthOfPasswordString);
+Syntax: securePasswordUtility.weakPasswordChecker('yourSamplePassword', lengthOfYourPassword);
 N.B.
 Ensure the length of the password you want to validate is at least 12-characters long.

 // Generate a strong password
-Syntax: securePasswordUtility.CreateStrongPassword(lengthOfPasswordString);
+Syntax: securePasswordUtility.createStrongPassword(lengthOfYourPassword);
 N.B.
 The password length must be more than 12.

 // Generate a product key
-Syntax: securePasswordUtility.CreateStrongPassword(lengthOfPasswordString);
+Syntax: securePasswordUtility.productKeyGenerator(lengthOfYourProductKey);
 N.B.
 The password length must be a multiple of 4 or 5 between 16 and 100 e.g. 16 or 25